jolpica/jolpica-f1/CONTRIBUTING.md

   ```
   make setup
   ```
-  - If not using the devcontainer, you will need to have the correct poetry version installed and activate the environment first:
+  - If not using the devcontainer, you will need to have the correct uv version installed and activate the environment first:
-    `source "$(poetry env info -p)"/bin/activate`
+    `source .venv/bin/activate`

 - Create all required database tables
   ```